 - You will feel isolated

 Running a business or side hustle can be lonely, especially if you’re a sole trader.
 The ups and downs of each business are so unique and it can often be hard to explain to others or feel understood.
 I’m lucky to have my partner to turn to for support, who specifically understands the little intricacies of our business and can offer advice.
 However, there are still times when I feel alone, overwhelmed and disconnected.
 This can be even more prominent if you’re working from home and there can be days where you may not leave the house or interact with anyone other than who you’re living with.
 It can be helpful to make time to go outdoors, such as a walk on your lunch break or heading to a cafe for some interaction.
 I usually go to a cafe to write blogs for Wellbeing Weekly and it’s a great way to get out of the house and feel connected to others.
 Joining a community is also helpful if you’re feeling isolated.
 There are many communities for women in business – including my own Wellbeing Weekly Tribe where I send out wellbeing information and support each week.
-You can sign up at the bottom of the home page or head to www.wellbeingweekly.com.au/ebook to sign up and you’ll also get a copy of my free Ebook – 31 Ways To Shift Your Mindset!
+You can sign up at the bottom of this page and also receive my free Productivity Plan with 7 quick wins to double your productivity in half the time!

 - You will want to give up